vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 - open-source
 blog: true
 star: true
+author: vishwesh
 description: My journey in the vast world of open source.
 ---

 I recently started contributing to open source.
-On the way till now, I have learned a lot from writing reusable code to collaborate with others on version controlling system(VCS).
+On my way till now, I have learned a lot from writing reusable code to collaborating with others on version controlling system(VCS).

 **What are Open Source Softwares(OSS)?**